joeShuff/telegram-diary-bot/README.md

 [Journiv](https://journiv.com/) is a self-hosted diary system.
 This plugin can send your entries to a specified Journiv Journal and also attach the voice note.

+Run `/journivsetup` to setup your connection to Journiv (user specific)

 ## Developing more plugins
 Right now the documentation is the existing plugins.
 This area might get more info in the future.